 34% of UK export goods by value to global markets outside the EU and Switzerland travel via Heathrow.
 See the full calculation, here.

-Up to 40 new long haul destinations: Impact of airport expansion options on competition and choice (Frontier Economics, 2014)
+Up to 40 new long haul destinations: Impact of airport expansion options on competition and choice (Frontier Economics, 2014, link)

 Regional and Scotland, Wales, and Northern Ireland jobs and economic benefits breakdown: Regional Distribution of Employment and Economic Impacts (QUOD, 2015)

 Up to 40,000 local jobs: Heathrow Airport North West Runway: Business Case and Sustainability Assessment (Airports Commission, 2014)

 Breakdown of 16,100 Scotland jobs by area: Distribution of Employment and Economic Impacts of Heathrow Expansion in Scotland (QUOD, 2016)

 10,000 apprenticeships with Heathrow expansion, double the number without: The Promise of Heathrow: Heathrow’s vision for growth (Heathrow, 2014)